About CAEP Annual Reporting

 • Standard 5: Teachers Reflect on Their Practice

-NCDPI collects teacher effectiveness data on beginning teachers each year except for Covid-impacted 2019-20.
-School Administrators rate the level at which Beginning teachers meet Standards 1-5 as they move from ratings of ‘Developing’ to ‘Distinguished’.
-Effective 2020-21, at the end of their third year beginning teachers must be rated ‘Proficient’ on Standards 1-5 on the most recent ‘Teacher Summary Rating Form’ to be eligible for the Standard Professional 2 license.
+NCDPI collects teacher effectiveness data on beginning teachers each year except for pandemic-impacted 2019-20.
+School Administrators rate the level at which Beginning teachers meet Standards 1-5 as they move from ratings of “Developing” to “Distinguished.”
+Effective 2020-21, at the end of their third year, beginning teachers must be rated “Proficient” on Standards 1-5 on the most recent “Teacher Summary Rating Form” to be eligible for the Standard Professional 2 license.
 New teachers are more likely to be rated lower on the evaluation standards, as they are still learning and developing new skills and knowledge.

-Evaluation results from 2019 through 2023 indicate that UNC-Chapel Hill-prepared beginning teachers consistently received high ratings on all NCEES criteria.
+Evaluation results from 2019 through 2024 indicate that UNC-Chapel Hill-prepared beginning teachers consistently received high ratings on all NCEES criteria.
 Specifically, during these years, 90% of all UNC-Chapel Hill beginning teachers were rated proficient, accomplished, or distinguished on all NCEES criteria, which for most standards has been consistently higher than statewide ratings.
-In 2023, 95% of UNC-Chapel Hill beginning teachers were rated at proficient or above with the exception of Standard 4 (Teachers Facilitate Learning for their Students) and Standard 5 (Teachers Reflect on their Practice), which both yielded ratings slightly below the state averages.
+In 2024, 96% of UNC-Chapel Hill beginning teachers were rated at proficient or above, higher than the state average, on all NCEES criteria.

 Data Source: NCDPI EPP Report Cards